minitecnia/Noisy_Speech_To_Text/README.md

 ## Usage

-Operating systems (tested):
+Operating systems:

-- Windows 10
+- Windows 10 (tested)
 - Linux (Ubuntu 22.04)

-Go to main folder and type the next command:
+Go to main folder (root) and type the next command for creating a running virtual environment:

+env.bat

+Type the next command to run app:

-python main.py
+python app.py

-When running application in local mode, tornado opens a socket in port 9000.
-We can navigate writting in our web browser: http://localhost:9000/
+When running application in local mode, Flask opens a socket in port 5000.
+We can navigate writting in our web browser: http://localhost:5000/

 # Software achitecture

 ## Web User interface

-For Web UI deployment we have used Tornado.
-Tornado is a Python web framework and asynchronous networking library.
-By using non-blocking network I/O, Tornado can scale to tens of thousands of open connections, making it ideal for long polling, WebSockets, and other applications that require a long-lived connection to each user.
-When running application in local mode, tornado activates a socket in port 9000.
-We can navigate writting in our web browser: http://localhost:9000/
+For Web UI deployment we have used Flask.
+Flask is a Python web framework and networking library.
+Yo can use, alternately Tornado which is another framework, using non-blocking network I/O. It can scale to tens of thousands of open connections, making it ideal for long polling, WebSockets, and other applications that require a long-lived connection to each user.
+When running application in local mode, Flask activates a socket in port 9000.
+We can navigate writting in our web browser: http://localhost:5000/

 ## Audio treatment